I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 If Our Government Can't Stay in the Black, How Can We?

-I realize I'm grossly oversimplifying what contributed to Canada's national debt, but if the government can't bring their debt load to zero, how is it that Canadians can bring their own individual debts to a zero balance?
+I realize I'm grossly oversimplifying what contributed to Canada's national debt, but if the government can't bring its debt load to zero, how is it that Canadians can bring their own individual debts to a zero balance?

 I'm not talking about mortgages when I'm discussing individual debt, either.
 According to a July 2018 CBC news article, 44 percent of Canadians are just $200 away from financial insolvency, with $29,312 as the average monthly non-mortgage debt.
 The average credit card balance hovered around $4,154.
 When you consider that on average—at least, according to a Workopolis article from 2017—Canadians earn $51,000 annually, that's a high debt load, which in many respects could be attributed to the growing cost of living.